-Langley First School sees the inclusion of children identified as having special educational needs as an equal opportunities issue, and we will also aim to model inclusion in our staffing policies, relationships with parents/carers and the community.
+We recognise equal opportunities and thrive to be an inclusive school for all our children, including those children identified as having special educational needs.
+We will also aim to model inclusion in our staffing policies, relationships with parents/carers and the community.

-The Special Educational Needs and Disabilities Coordinator (SENCo) is Mrs Claire March, who is responsible for the day to day operation of this policy and who reports regularly to the School Management Team and SEND Governor on this area.
+The Special Educational Needs and Disabilities Coordinator (SENDCo) is Mrs Claire March, who is responsible for the day to day operation of this policy and who reports regularly to the School Management Team and SEND Governor on this area.
 The SEND Governor is Mr Chris Coady who can be contacted via the school.